How Many Chinese Characters Are There? Full Explanation and Guide for Fluency

 During this era, the regular script continuously underwent stylistic changes.
 It reached its final form in the Tang Dynasty, which spanned from 618 to 907 AD, and it’s what we’ve come to recognize as traditional Chinese.

-It wasn’t until 1954 when the government simplified the traditional characters for printing use.
+It wasn’t until 1954 that the government simplified the traditional characters for printing use.
 This was to increase literacy throughout China by lessening the number of brush strokes needed to write many common characters.

 Traditional Chinese vs. Simplified Chinese